Upcoming information events in Sandwell and Dudley

 A compound will be erected in the car park adjacent to Constitution Hill on Monday 19 August, ahead of utility works beginning in Dudley town centre.
 The compound will be used for the duration of the project, with overnight security in place when needed.

 Did you know that we publish a quarterly newsletter on the progress of the Wednesbury to Brierley Hill Metro extension?

 The 11km extension will branch off the current West Midlands Metro line just east of the Wednesbury Great Western Street Metro stop, before heading through Tipton and Dudley on its way to Brierley Hill.
 There are plans for up to 17 Metro stops (including a number of provisional ones).

-Investigation is taking place as to whether sections of the route can be operated using batteries rather than traditional overhead wires.
-An additional tram depot will be needed to accommodate the extended fleet of trams that will run services on this extended route.
+Investigations are taking place as to whether sections of the route can be operated using batteries rather than traditional overhead wires.
+An additional Metro depot will be needed to accommodate the extended fleet of trams that will run services on all of the planned extensions.